Retrofit vs. Replace: Which Is the Right Choice for Your Garage Door?

 The remote’s batteries may be breaking down or may just not be positioned properly.
 Double check their position or change them out to see if it prevents your garage door from opening on its own.

-Count on Custom Overhead Doors to Repair Your Garage Door
+Count on Custom Door & Gate to Repair Your Garage Door

 When your garage door begins acting up, it can cause a huge disruption in your day-to-day life.
 If your door opens up on its own and you can’t find the cause, it’s time to call in a professional.

-At Custom Overhead Doors, we’re ready to fix any issues with your garage door to get it working like it’s brand new again.
+At Custom Door & Gate, we’re ready to fix any issues with your garage door to get it working like it’s brand new again.
 Contact us today to schedule your service or repair!

 Tips to Childproof a Garage